 Of course, with the opportunity to marry has come the burden of divorce.
-Same-sex and LGBT couples have not been immune to the possibility of their marriage ending in divorce.
-What has become clear over the last decade, however, is that LGBT and same-sex couples sometimes face special challenges in divorce and child custody cases that are not present in “traditional” divorce cases.
-As we explain, below, LGBT family law cases involve several unique nuances that must be considered by LGBT clients and their attorneys.
+Same-sex and LGBTQIA+ couples have not been immune to the possibility of their marriage ending in divorce.
+What has become clear over the last decade, however, is that LGBTQIA+ and same-sex couples sometimes face special challenges in divorce and child custody cases that are not present in “traditional” divorce cases.
+As we explain, below, LGBTQIA+ family law cases involve several unique nuances that must be considered by LGBT clients and their attorneys.

-We are an LGBT-friendly and gay-friendly law firm.
+We are an LGBTQIA+ friendly and gay-friendly law firm.
 If you and your spouse are considering a divorce, reach out to our same-sex divorce attorneys at The Law Office of Polly Tatum at (774) 366-3688.

-What Happens in Child Custody Cases Involving LGBT and Same-Sex Parents?
+What Happens In Child Custody Cases Involving LGBTQIA+ & Same-Sex Parents?

 Under the Massachusetts guardianship statute, courts have also found granted legal custodial status to step-parents over biological parents when the step-parent is the superior caretaker.
 While these developments under the law do not put non-biological/adoptive parents on even ground in a child custody dispute, attorneys are increasingly able to carve out parental rights for same-sex and LBGT parents who would have once been powerless to preserve a meaningful parent-child relationship.

 How Are Marital Assets Divided In A Same-Sex Divorce?

 One important difference between same-sex and “traditional” divorce is how courts may view which assets are “marital” and which are not.